Islamic State 'Beatle' guilty of all charges in US hostage deaths

 Besides the deaths of the American hostages, Elsheikh and the other "Beatles" are suspected of involvement in the kidnapping in Syria of some 20 other journalists and relief workers from Europe, Russia and Japan.

-During the trial, prosecutors played media interviews for the jury during which Elsheikh described his interactions with the hostages.
+During the trial, prosecutors played media interviews for the jury during which Elsheikh acknowledged having interactions with some of the hostages.

-In the interviews, Elsheikh admitted taking email addresses and proof of life questions from the hostages and to even physically beating them.
+In the interviews conducted after his capture in Syria, Elsheikh admitted taking email addresses and proof of life questions from the hostages and to even physically beating them.

 Ginsberg said Elsheikh was a "broken man" at that time and only made the admissions to avoid being sent to Iraq, where he would have faced a summary trial and execution.